opensearch-project/documentation-website/_observing-your-data/ad/index.md

 To get the entity model size of a detector, use the [profile detector API]({{site.url}}{{site.baseurl}}/monitoring-plugins/ad/api/#profile-detector).
 You can adjust the maximum memory percentage with the `plugins.anomaly_detection.model_max_size_percent` setting.

-This formula provides a good starting point, but make sure to test with a representative workload.
-For a detailed and comprehensive exploration of this subject, please visit [Improving Anomaly Detection: One million entities in one minute](https://opensearch.org/blog/one-million-enitities-in-one-minute/).
+This formula serves as a starting point.
+Make sure to test it with a representative workload.
+You can dive deeper in the [Improving Anomaly Detection: One million entities in one minute](https://opensearch.org/blog/one-million-enitities-in-one-minute/) blog.
 {: .note }

 For example, for a cluster with three data nodes, each with 8 GB of JVM heap size, a maximum memory percentage of 10% (default), and the entity model size of the detector as 1MB: the total number of unique entities supported is